ValveSoftware/Proton/README.md

 building Proton.

 `make dxvk` - This will rebuild DXVK and copy it into `vagrant_share`.

+`make vkd3d-proton` - This will rebuild vkd3d-proton and copy it into `vagrant_share`.

 If you are doing significant Wine development or want to control the build with more fine detail, see the full documentation below.